torkar/affective_states/README.md

 # affective_states
-Data and scripts for the paper on affective states
+Data and script for the paper on affective states